gitlabhq/omnibus-gitlab/doc/release/README.md

 Our main goal is to make it clear which version of GitLab is in an omnibus package.

-# How is official omnibus-gitlab package built
+# How is the official omnibus-gitlab package built

 The official package build is fully automated by GitLab Inc.